 While the turkey is roasting and the elasticated pants are ready on the hanger, nothing says Thanksgiving like the giant balloons and hundreds in fancy dress at the Macy’s Thanksgiving Day Parade.
 Have you ever seen the photos?

-The annual march runs from the upper east side to midtown, and while it’s also fun to watch on TV, I’d love to be in on the festive buzz of being in Manhattan for the live action.
-Sure you may get a bit squished and only catch a glimpse of half the fascinating floats, but the three hour holiday event is a fast forward into the festive season.
+The annual march runs from the Upper East Side to midtown, and while it’s also fun to watch on TV, I’d love to be in on the festive buzz of being in Manhattan for the live action.
+Sure you may get a bit squished and only catch a glimpse of half the fascinating floats, but the three-hour holiday event is a fast forward into the festive season.
 Make sure to grab some roasted cashews en route from a street vendor for that authentic American feel.

 9. Diwali, India, Pakistan, Nepal, Sri Lanka & more